Crunch-io/ta-da/content/profiles/_index.md

 +++

-Did you know you can use Crunch.io for other data sets besides YouGov Profiles?
-With Crunch.io, you can easily slice and dice data to glean deeper insights.
+Did you know you can use Crunch.io for other survey data sets besides YouGov Profiles?
+With Crunch.io, you can easily slice and dice to uncover insights.

 Fill out the form or give us a call at <a href="tel:202-780-5550">202.780.5550</a> to get started today.